Find singing lessons in Richmond, VA

 Vocal training in The Fan, Carytown neighborhoods

-Tiff taught about 20 hours ago
+Tiff taught 21 days ago

 The tutor and student worked on vocal techniques, focusing on breath control, diaphragm engagement, and expanding vocal range through specific exercises.
 They practiced "oo" and "ah" sounds and applied these to singing a song, with follow-up exercises planned for homework to improve sustained high notes and vocal agility.